mercadopago/devsite-docs/guides/checkout-bricks/wallet-brick/change-texts.en.md

 >
 > Important
 >
-> It is recommended to initialize with a preference using the Value Prop `payment_methods_logos`.
+> It is recommended to [initialize with a preferenc](/developers/en/docs/checkout-bricks/wallet-brick/default-rendering) using the Value Prop `payment_methods_logos`.
 If the preference has only one valid payment method, it will stop displaying images and will show the text: "**With account money**".

 ------------